fattureincloud/fattureincloud-php-sdk/docs/Api/TaxesApi.md

 Upload F24 Attachment

-👥 Company context 🔒 Required scope: taxes:a  Upload an attachment an return its relative token.
+Uploads an attachment destined to a F24.
+The actual association between the document and the attachment must be implemented separately, using the returned token.

 ### Example